tpayne/kubernetes-examples/gitops/azurearc/README.md

         --ssh-private-key '' --ssh-private-key-file '' --https-user '' --https-key '' \
         --ssh-known-hosts '' --ssh-known-hosts-file ''
     az k8s-configuration show -n demo-app -c k8gitops -g rg_001 --cluster-type connectedClusters

+This will deploy a canary release to the cluster based on the configuration in the `releases/prod` directory.

 Creating Helm Templates
 -----------------------